syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 In order to first calculate the Y-intercept of the Regression line, y and x are taken to be mean values from the dependent and independent variable respectively.
 After the Y-intercept is calculated, the slope and Y-intercept values will be a constant in the equation of a straight line and varying independent variable values will be substituted in the equation to solve for Regression line values

 Programming in Python is done with the usage of NumPy, matplotlib and Pandas libraries for computing and plotting purposes.
-The Regression Line output is displayed through usage of Jupyter Notebook, the Regression line(in green) is taken as the predictive value of air cargo loaded in 2019.
+The Regression Line output is displayed through usage of Jupyter Notebook, the Regression line(in green) is taken as the forcasted value of air cargo loaded in 2019.

 ![Machine learning](https://user-images.githubusercontent.com/47980926/58751594-13671780-84d3-11e9-8677-05ad32e46bb2.JPG)